kananahmadov2001/FitHub/README.md

 * JavaScript for Dynamic Updates: updating the progress and points display, and showing the congratulatory message.
 The fetch API is used for AJAX requests, ensuring the page does not reload upon submission or reset.
 * Confetti Effect: implemented using JavaScript and CSS.
 It involves dynamically creating and animating confetti elements on the screen when the user reaches the target points.

-Here is the more in-depth analysis of 'Sharing Workout Plans' feature and steps in the `challenge.php`:
+Here is the more in-depth analysis of 'Sharing Workout Plans' feature and steps:
 Form Handling: When a POST request is made with the action set to 'share', the script processes the request to share the current user's workout plans with another user.
 * Fetching the Target User: The target user, referred to as sharedWith, is retrieved from the incoming request data ($input['shared_with']).
 * Deleting Existing Plans: Before sharing the plans, the script deletes any existing plans that the target user ($sharedWith) might have.